jmrnilsson/aoc2025/README.md

         for other in others:
             other_begin, other_end = other.begin, other.end

-            # make sure slices do not overlap. make sure begin-end is always begin <= end
             begin_in_range = other_begin <= begin <= other_end
             end_in_range = other_begin <= end <= other_end
             other_begin_in_range = begin <= other_begin <= end